Introduction

 10. Complaints and Further Information

-If you have concerns about how we handle your data, please contact our DPO:
+If you have concerns about how we handle your data, please contact our Data Protection Lead:

 Nicholas Wain, CEO